Every now and then, a car comes along that embeds itself in automotive history, or defines a new market.

 - Tasteful use of premium cabin materials; high comfort levels; wide range of adjustment; clear instruments

-- Infotainment system: Intuitive interface design, although some functions missing (can’t delete nav history); Would still prefer dedicated temperature controls – too much hand/eye co-ordination required for on-screen sliders; Good connected options (CarPlay, Win10 app, MS Band, etc) although app’s charging options on T8 model are lacking; Standard hifi sound is excellent, optional B&W system out of this world
+- Infotainment system: Intuitive interface design; Would still prefer dedicated temperature controls – too much hand/eye co-ordination required for on-screen sliders; Good connected options (CarPlay, Win10 app, MS Band, etc) although app’s charging options on T8 model are lacking; Standard hifi sound is excellent, optional B&W system out of this world

 - Drive mode selector needs to be rubberised – difficult to turn without accidentally pressing